 - 21. A property asset renewal budget of £515,000 has been allocated to replace further sections of the sports hall roof at Western Leisure Centre in order to urgently address water ingress. - 22.
 The budget in 2021/22 for the redevelopment of Pentwyn Leisure Centre is £1.5 million which, subject to approval of a business case, will be funded on an invest to save basis.
-Design and submission of a planning application is to be submitted by the end of December, with a procurement exercise to begin thereafter.
-Works are anticipated to commence in April 2022, spanning a period of 12 months.
+Procurement of a professional team is underway, and the contract is due to be awarded by the end of November 2021.
+Design and submission of a planning application is to be submitted by the end of December with an aim for approval by March 2022 and contractor procurement is expected to commence in January/February 2022.
+Construction is anticipated to commence in June 2022, spanning a period of 12 months.
 Expenditure in this year is projected to be £500,000 with slippage of £1 million into 2022/23. - 23.
-As part of the contract for the transfer of leisure sites to GLL, the balance remaining of the £3.5 million for investment in the transferred leisure sites is £465,000, which is repayable on an investment to save basis.
-Expenditure of £69,000 is forecast during the year on the air handling unit as well as gym and studio refurbishment at Western Leisure Centre.
-This will result in slippage of £396,000 into 2022/23. - 24.
-The resurfacing of the outdoor arena at Pontcanna Riding School is due to start on site in September for a period of six weeks.
+As part of the contract for the transfer of leisure sites to GLL, the balance remaining of the £3.5 million for investment in the transferred leisure sites is £465,000, which is repayable on an invest to save basis.
+Expenditure of £152,000 is forecast during the year on the air handling unit as well as gym and studio refurbishment at Western Leisure Centre.
+It also includes an upgrade to LED lighting at both Western and Fairwater Leisure Centres.
+This will result in slippage of £313,000 into 2022/23.

+24. The resurfacing of the outdoor arena at Pontcanna Riding School started on site week commencing 11th October and is expected to complete within six weeks.
 Funding sources include the Council's property asset renewal budget and a contribution from the Friends of Pontcanna Riding School.